-Carrots offer a low-calorie option packed with nutrients like vitamin A, potassium, and fiber.
+Carrots provide a nutritious low-calorie food full of such nutrients as vitamin A, potassium, and fiber.
 These nutrients support vision, digestion, and overall health.
-However, portion control matters—treats should make up no more than 10% of a pet’s daily calories.
+But portion control counts-treats should comprise only 10 percent of daily calories of a pet.

 Debunking Myths and Facts

 One persistent myth suggests crunchy vegetables damage digestive systems.
-PetMD clarifies that properly sliced carrots actually promote dental health by scraping plaque.
+According to PetMD, correctly cut carrots even benefit the teeth by scraping the plaque.
 Their fiber content aids regularity when introduced gradually.

 User Concerns and Vet Recommendations